Colorado Supreme Court

 The ten self-assessments focus on the following ten core practice principles:

-Below is the link to the consolidated self-assessment with all ten individual self-assessments.
-You can view this on your computer or download and print the document.
+The links to the online and print surveys with all ten individual self-assessments are above.
+You may take either the online or print survey depending on your personal preference.
+Also above, Colorado lawyers will find a link to a Continuing Legal Education affidavit to claim CLE credit for program participation.
 The additional links below provide more information about the subcommittee and the concept of proactive management-based programs (PMBP) which led to the creation of this self-assessment program.

 Subcommittee meetings will be held the third Wednesday of every month.
-The next meeting is at noon on August 16, 2017, in Conference Room 1E, at the Ralph L. Carr Judicial Center, 1300 Broadway, Denver, CO.
+The next meeting is at noon on January 17, 2018, in Conference Room 1D, at the Ralph L. Carr Judicial Center, 1300 Broadway, Denver, CO.
 Meetings are open to the public.

 For more information on the program, please contact Jonathan White, staff attorney, Office of Attorney Regulation Counsel, at 303-928-7919 or email@example.com.